Team-Fateh/GPS_M8N/README.md

 - *Data Visualization*
   GPS coordinates are plotted using *matplotlib*.
 The first lap's data is used to create the track layout.

-- *Lap Counter*
+- *Lap Counter and Lap Timer*
-  A lap is detected when the live GPS location returns within a *0.00002 threshold (latitude/longitude)* of the original starting point.
+  A lap is detected when the live GPS location returns within a *0.00003 threshold (latitude/longitude)* of the original starting point, and the lap time is plotted as well.

 - *Live Tracking*
   From the *second lap onwards*, a live location bubble is shown moving along the plotted track, while the track itself remains based on the first lap's recorded data.
+- *RPM Trail Visualisation*
+  Creates a coloured RPM trail
 ## Requirements

 - Neo M8N GPS Module